ryanfaircloth/sequence-RTG/README.md

 `sequence` is a _high performance sequential log scanner, analyzer and parser_.
 It _sequentially_ goes through a log message, _parses_ out the meaningful parts, without the use regular expressions.
 It can achieve _high performance_ parsing of **100,000 - 200,000 messages per second (MPS)** without the need to separate parsing rules by log source type.

-**If you have a set of logs you would like me to test out, please feel free to [open an issue](https://github.com/surge/sequence/issues) and we can arrange a way for me to download and test your logs.**

 ### Motivation